hybridgroup/mechanoid/README.md

 Mechanoid is an open source framework for building and running WebAssembly applications on small embedded systems.
 It is intended to make it easier to create applications that are secure and extendable, and take advantage of all of the latest developments in both WebAssembly and embedded development.

-Mechanoid includes a command line interface tool that helps you create, test, and run applications on either simulators or actual hardware, in part thanks to being written using [TinyGo](https://tinygo.org/).
+Mechanoid includes a command line interface tool that helps you create, test, and run applications on either simulators or actual hardware, in part thanks to being written using [Go](https://go.dev/) and [TinyGo](https://tinygo.org/).

 ## Why would you want to do this?